Mumbai: Three more feel the shock of electricity bill scam

-The victims are conned into making a payment of Rs 10, following which scamsters withdraw huge amounts from their bank accounts.
+Victims are conned into making a payment of Rs 10, after which scam-sters withdraw huge amounts from their accounts.
 Representation pic

 The city police have registered three more cases in connection with the new cyber fraud wherein scamsters are duping people of lakhs with fake electricity bills and warning of supply disconnection.
 A navy officer from Colaba, a businessman from Malabar Hill and a 21-year-old student of Pune’s Symbiosis International University are the latest victims of the scam.